Commonly Used For

 How to Use a Real Estate POA

-The principal must also decide and specify whether the agent’s powers extend in perpetuity or are limited to a single task or period of time.
+The principal can structure the form to provide the agent with whatever powers are necessary to complete their assigned tasks.
+They must also specify whether the agent’s powers extend in perpetuity or are limited to a single task or period of time.
 In most cases, the POA will terminate on a certain date or after the necessary assignments have been fulfilled.

-Step 2 – Select the Agent
+Step 2 – Select the Attorney-In-Fact

-Step 3 – Complete & Sign POA
+Step 3 – Complete and Sign POA

 The principal will need to draft and sign a real estate POA that appoints their chosen agent, describes the authorizations given to them, and relays how or when the authorization ends.
 Most states also require that the form be notarized.